neelsg/lithium/docs/tour.md

 retrieve the property.
 If the `set` method is omitted, you will get a compile error if you try to assign a value to the property.

-A `get` and `set` method can also be assigned at the top of the class which will allow you to assign or retrieve a custom value by directly using the object name
+A `get` method can also be created at the top of the type which will allow you to retrieve a custom value by directly using the object name.
+Note that a similar `set` method will not work the same way as assigning a new value at top level will create a new object rather that just changing its value.

 ## Inheritance